NORMANDY PRIVATE TOUR

 Inquire about a 2- or 3-day vacation in Normandy.

-Normandy Private Tour Includes: Private transportation once is Normandy, tour guide service, entrance tickets to the airborne museum in Ste.
+Inclusions: Private transportation, licensed, private guide service, entrance tickets to the airborne museum in Ste.
 Mere Eglise, taxes, tolls, parking.

-You will be greeted by your Normandy tour guide at the train station in the late morning, when your private Normandy tour will begin in Caen.
+You will be greeted by your Normandy tour guide at the train station or river cruise port in Caen, where your private Normandy tour will begin in Caen.
 The town is known for its historical buildings built during the reign of William the Conqueror, who was buried here, and the heavy battles that took place here in 1944, destroying much of the town.
 You will enjoy a short driving tour of Caen, including its huge medieval fortress, an 11th century castle built by William the Conqueror and the Men’s abbey where William the Conqueror is buried.

 Next you will stop in the small historic town of Bayeux, home to one of the oldest tapestries in the world.
 The 230-foot-long medieval cloth explains through its embroidered Latin inscription and pictures the events surrounding the 1066 Norman invasion of England, which began here.
 Your tour of Bayeux allows for a quick Normandy-style lunch here.